-A. Activities of daily living (ADLs): Basic personal everyday activities that include bathing, dressing, transferring (e.g., from bed to chair), toileting, oral care, mobility and eating.

-B. Adult: An individual who is 18 years of age or older.

-C. Authorized representative: An individual designated by the eligible recipient or their guardian, if applicable, to represent the eligible recipient and act on their behalf.
+- A. Activities of daily living (ADLs): Basic personal everyday activities that include bathing, dressing, transferring (e.g., from bed to chair), toileting, oral care, mobility and eating[-], and skills necessary to maintain the normal routines of the day such as housekeeping, shopping and preparing meals.
+The term also includes exercising, personal, social and community skills. - B. Adult: An individual who is 18 years of age or older. - C. Authorized representative: An individual designated by the eligible recipient or their guardian, if applicable, to represent the eligible recipient and act on their behalf.
 The authorized representative must provide formal documentation authorizing them to access the identified case information for this specific purpose.
-An authorized representative may be, but need not be, the eligible recipient's guardian or attorney.

-D. Child: An individual under the age of 18.
-For purpose of early periodic screening, diagnosis and treatment (EPSDT) services eligibility, "child" is defined as an individual under the age of 21.

-E. Clinical Documentation: Sufficient information and documentation that demonstrates the request for initial and ongoing developmental disabilities waiver (DDW) services is necessary and appropriate based on the service specific DDW clinical criteria established by the department of health (DOH) developmental disabilities support division (DDSD) for adult recipients excluding class members of Walter Stephen Jackson, et al vs. Fort Stanton Hospital and Training School et. al, (757 F. Supp.
+An authorized representative may be, but need not be, the eligible recipient's guardian or attorney. - D. Child: An individual under the age of 18.
+For purpose of early periodic screening, diagnosis and treatment (EPSDT) services eligibility, "child" is defined as an individual under the age of 21. - [E. [Clinical_Documentation: Sufficient information and documentation that demonstrates the request for initial and ongoing developmental disabilities waiver (DDW) services is necessary and appropriate based on the service specific DDW clinical criteria established by the department of health (DOH) developmental disabilities support division (DDSD) for adult recipients excluding class members of former Walter Stephen Jackson, et al. vs. Fort Stanton Hospital and Training School et. al., (757 F. Supp.
 1243 DNM 1990).
-Examples of clinical documentation include but are not limited to: the DDW therapy documentation form (TDF), intensive medical living supports (IMLS) and adult nursing services parameter tools, electronic comprehensive health assessment tool (e-Chat), all other assessments, clinical notes, progress notes, interdisciplinary team (IDT) meeting minutes, letters or reports from physicians or ancillary service providers that provide sufficient clinical information that demonstrates the need for requested services, etc. Any relevant supporting information and documentation is acceptable and will be considered by the outside reviewer.

-F. Clinical justification: Information and documentation that justifies the need for services based on the eligible recipient's assessed need and the DDW clinical criteria.
-Based on assessed need, the justification must:
+Examples of clinical documentation include but are not limited to: the DDW therapy documentation form (TDF), intensive medical living supports (IMLS) and adult nursing services parameter tools, electronic comprehensive health assessment tool (e Chat), all other assessments, clinical notes, progress notes, interdisciplinary team (IDT) meeting minutes, letters or reports from physicians or ancillary service providers that provide sufficient clinical information that demonstrates the need for requested services, etc. Any relevant supporting information and documentation is acceptable and will be considered by the outside reviewer. - F. Clinical justification: Information and documentation that justifies the need for services based on the eligible recipient's assessed need [and the DDW clinical criteria].
+Based on assessed need, the justification must: - (1) meet the eligible recipient's clinical, functional, physical, behavioral or habilitative needs;